clariceadella/BWSI_NonZeroExit_DesignChallenge/readme.md

 ### fw_protect.py

 This tool sends the metadata, firmware, and message to the fw_update.py tool, encrypted under AES in GCM mode.
-It also attaches an HMAC for an additional layer of authentication.
+GCM was chosen because it checks the confidentiality, integrity, and authenticity of data.
+The tool also attaches an HMAC for an additional layer of authentication (this helps to protect from DPA attacks because the authenticity of the received data is verified before anything else is decrypted, making it difficult for attackers to gather enough data to pull the secret keys from).

 ### fw_update.py